The Ultimate Guide to Bathroom Color Schemes: From Classic Neutrals to Bold Palettes

 Dark Bathrooms That Feel Intimate, Not Small

-Painting walls and the ceiling the same deep color dissolves corners and creates a surprising sense of depth — especially effective in small powder rooms where you want drama without losing perceived space.
+Painting walls and the ceiling the same deep color dissolves corners and creates a surprising sense of depth — especially effective in small powder rooms where you want drama without losing perceived space.- Choose a dark tone with a warm or neutral undertone rather than pure black

 - Introduce a mirror or band of metallic tile to bounce light